liampoliOverBuilds/macOS-High-Sierra-Dark-Mode-Patcher/README.md

 All 3d party apps are still in light mode.

-**But you can return to "light" mode right from the application macOS High Sierra Dark Mode Patcher.
+Not all System Preferences prefpanes are supported.

-**
+**But you can return to "light" mode right from the application macOS High Sierra Dark Mode Patcher.**